edenspiekermann/bright/README.md

 # bright

-This abstraction wraps the [brightcove smart player api](http://docs.brightcove.com/en/video-cloud/smart-player-api/references/) with an easy to use interface. bright’s API follows the naming conventions of the official HTML5 Media and Media Events API.
-An example of the full standard can be found at http://www.w3.org/2010/05/video/mediaevents.html.
+This facade wraps the [brightcove smart player api](http://docs.brightcove.com/en/video-cloud/smart-player-api/references/) with an easy to use interface.

 ## Installation